findmypast/usher/README.md

 > [!IMPORTANT]
 > Remember to **npm unlink** your development Usher to detach the local version and then re-install the released version.
-> Before pushing changes (but after committing), update the version number to ensure the changes are tagged for a new release to Verdaccio.
+> Before pushing changes (but after committing), update the version number to ensure the changes are tagged for a new release.

 ## Publish